kkhuong/HostCP/README.md

   - Logout

 - Login as `kkhuong`
   - `sudo chown -R :rvm /usr/local/rvm`  # do this everytime you instlled a new ruby version also do `gem install rails`
-- ** We acknowledge that this is a very insecure world since any customer can simply wipe out the entire ruby directory.
-However this will ensure it works for now.
-As a counter measure, we will require a photocopy of the customer's photo id or passport before letting them have shell access for one hour.**

 We are trying to make this installation generic for all OS and simpler.